Trey Mancini Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels have the 18th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Angels have the 18th-ranked team ERA among all MLB pitching staffs (4.33).

-- Angels pitchers combine to rank 17th in baseball in home runs given up (67 total, 1.1 per game).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (67 total, 1.1 per game).

-- The left-hander last appeared on Wednesday against the Chicago White Sox, when he tossed four innings, allowing six earned runs while giving up six hits.
+- The right-hander last appeared on Wednesday, May 31 against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up four hits.

-- In 10 games this season, the 33-year-old has a 5.47 ERA and 5.6 strikeouts per nine innings, while giving up a batting average of .288 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.